How to use USWDS

 • Smart settings for links to automatically choose accessible link and hover states

-Make accessibility one of our core design principles
+We make accessibility one of our core design principles

 What project teams should do